Albany Medical College Virtual Anatomy Lab

 brachial plexus

-The First Part of the Axillary Artery – located between the lateral border of the first rib and the superior border of the pectoralis minor muscle.
-The first part of the artery is enclosed in the axillary sheath along with the axillary vein and the brachial plexus.
-The first part has one branch, the superior (supreme) thoracic artery, which helps supply the first and second intercostal spaces and the superior part of the serratus anterior muscle.
+The First Part of the Axillary Artery is located between the lateral border of the first rib and the superomedial border of the pectoralis minor.
+This segment is enclosed in the axillary sheath along with the cords of the brachial plexus.
+The axillary vein lies anteromedial and superficial to the sheath.